avajs/ava/docs/06-configuration.md

 ## Experiments

 From time to time, AVA will implement experimental features.
 These may change or be removed at any time, not just when there's a new major version.
-You can opt-in to such a feature by enabling it in the `nonSemVerExperiments` configuration.
+You can opt in to such a feature by enabling it in the `nonSemVerExperiments` configuration.

 `ava.config.js`:
 ```js